muhammadomer1live/22071343_sql_assignment/README.md

 The schema of your database.
 Your justification for any separate tables and ethical discussion.
 Example queries of your database including joins and selections, demonstrating different data types.
-As ever, you are reminded that this is an individual assignment, i.e. no collusion is allowed.
-Any submissions deemed to be the result of copying or group work will be seen as academic misconduct and a grade of 0 will be issued.